CAC Boomerang: Background

-On 7 December 1941, the Pacific War began with a series of unanticipated near-simultaneous attacks by Japanese forces against Pearl Harbour, Thailand, Malaya and the Philippines.
-With Japan gaining control over vast areas of the Pacific and South East Asia within just a few months Australia was in a precarious position.
-Two Australian squadrons were stationed in Europe, along with a further four squadrons in Malaya.
+On 7 December 1941, the Pacific War began with a series of unanticipated near-simultaneous attacks by Japanese forces against Pearl Harbor, Thailand, Malaya and the Philippines.
+With Japan gaining control over vast areas of the Pacific and South East Asia within just a few months, Australia was in a precarious position.
+Two Australian squadrons were stationed in Europe, and four squadrons in Malaya.
 Two of the Malayan squadrons were equipped with Lockheed Hudson medium bombers, one with Wirraways as general purpose aircraft, and another with the lacklustre Brewster Buffalo fighter.
 There was a distinct need of a strong Australian fighter force at that time.

 While most RAAF aircraft came from the UK, by 1942, the British aircraft industry was hard-pressed to even meet the needs of its own country.
 Meanwhile, companies in the United States possessed enormous aircraft manufacturing capacity, but their output was at this point being monopolized by the United States Army Air Forces (USAAF) and United States Navy (USN), which were also at war with Japan.
 Even where capacity could be found for new aircraft to be built overseas, their delivery would require them to be shipped considerable distances in wartime conditions, with consequent delays and at the risk of considerable losses, in particular due to German U-boats and Japanese submarines.

-While USAAF fighters such as the Curtiss P-40 Kittyhawk and Bell P-39 Airacobra that were being used in the region that were damaged during service could be rebuilt by Australian workshops and even loaned to RAAF units, they were not available in sufficient numbers.
+While damaged USAAF fighters such as the Curtiss P-40 Kittyhawk and Bell P-39 Airacobra in Australia's region could be rebuilt by Australian workshops and even loaned to RAAF units, they were not available in sufficient numbers.